Orbit Logo

 What is Orbit?

 It is a global chewing gum brand owned by Mars Wrigley Confectionery, one of the world’s largest confectionery manufacturers.
-Known for its innovative products, brand offers long-lasting fresh breath and dental care.
-The brand provides various flavors and functional properties of chewing gums, including enamel strengthening, cavity prevention, and plaque reduction.
+Known for its innovative products, the brand offers long-lasting fresh breath and dental care.
+The brand offers chewing gum in various flavors and with functional properties, including enamel strengthening, cavity prevention, and plaque reduction.

 1923 – 1944